Last updated on August 9th, 2018

 13. Milford Mine Disaster Site, Milford MN

 Haunted by some of the 41 miners that were trapped in the magnesium mine when it was flooded by the nearby lake.
 Once the mine was reopened, the men that went down there, quickly excited after hearing screaming sounds from within.

 If you are brave enough, I recommending checking some of these haunted places out.
 If you bring the kids, just don’t tell them the earl reason why you are going.
 That’s what I did.
-If you are looking for a little more detail on some of the haunts, check out these books for some chilling tails.
+Or if these are too much for you, you can always go to the Man Made haunted houses.
+We’ve got The Scariest Haunted Houses in the Twin Cities.
+For a little more detail on some of the haunts, check out these books for some chilling tails.